 Individual Members

 Anyone may become an individual member of Nature Nova Scotia.
 Individual members support our work by participating in the annual general meeting (AGM), where they get a vote and say on how the organization operates.
 Many of our individual members also contribute as donors and volunteers, helping to drive our projects forward.
 Join directly as an individual or family by registering online today, or reach out to our staff for more ways you can get involved.
+Individual membership of $10/year (or $175 lifetime) and family memberships of $20/year support work on our key focus areas.

 Organizational Members